Looking for the best things to see and do in Banff in March?

 With little to no light pollution, Banff National Park is the perfect place for star gazing.
 Located just 30 minutes from Banff, Johnston Canyon is a popular daytime hike but did you know that you can visit these frozen falls at night under the stars?
 The Johnston Canyon Evening Icewalk takes you on a small group hike led by a friendly guide who will share stories of the canyon and use their powerful uplights to show off the glittering pillars of ice.
 Turn off your headlamp (included) on the return walk to properly appreciate the night sky if you dare!

-3. Tubing at Alberta’s largest tube park
+3. Go tubing at Alberta’s largest tube park

 Looking for a fun outing for the whole family or just the young at heart?
 Located just a 10 minute drive from the Town of Banff, Mt Norquay is home to Alberta’s largest tube park with eight lanes of tubing fun.
 Grab an inflatable tube, ride up the magic carpet and then fling yourself down the snowy hill.

-4. Hike on a frozen creek bed
+4. Hike through a canyon on a frozen creek bed

 Staff favourite alert!
 This morning winter hike to icy Grotto Canyon is a bit of a local’s secret, you won’t find any crowds here.
 Strap on your ice cleats over your winter boots and you can walk on a frozen creek through the canyon as the walls tower above you.
 We’ll hike to see ancient pictographs as your guide weaves stories about the history of the canyon.
 The finale?
 Three frozen falls where you’ll stop for hot chocolate and maple cookies while we look for ice climbers scaling the 30 metre pillars of ice.